 With a few generous spoonfuls of warm spices and a few more generous pours of bourbon and hazelnut liqueur, an already-comforting mug of hot chocolate becomes a decidedly festive party drink that you should by no means keep in arms’ reach of the kids’ table.

-For nut-allergic friends, this cocktail can be an equally festive—and even more spiced-up—drink by substituting SNAP, a ginger cookie-flavored liqueur also used in the Christmas Island tiki cocktail, in place of the hazelnut liqueur.
+This cocktail can be an equally festive drink by substituting equal parts ginger liqueur and allspice dram, a spiced liqueur also used in the Christmas Island tiki cocktail, in place of the hazelnut liqueur.

 - 1/2 cup granulated sugar